AndroidModLoader/JPatch/README.md

  - Along with ForceDXT, ForceETC and ForcePVR been added
  - mrx.enginner: Fix Xclipse using DXT (without even supporting it)
  - Stop criminals screaming when they run away from cops
+ - Fixed broken characters sizes in menu with FPS enabled

 **Since v1.9**
  - A small optimisation for textures loading speed (hashing function)